Murder of Nadine Lockwood

 Nadine Lockwood (September 1991 – August 31, 1996) was an American 4-year-old girl from New York City who was murdered in August 1996.
-Nadine was starved to death by her parents, Carla Lockwood and Leroy Dickerson, at Lockwood's apartment in Washington Heights, and were both convicted of second degree murder.
+Nadine was starved to death by her parents, Carla Lockwood and Leroy Dickerson, at Lockwood's apartment in Washington Heights, and both were convicted of second degree murder.
 Nadine's death was a significant contributing factor to the overhaul of the child protective services system in New York City.

 Murder

 Nadine Lockwood lived with her mother, Carla Lockwood, in an apartment in the Washington Heights neighborhood of Manhattan in New York City, along with her six siblings.
 Lockwood was a drug addict and was known by child protective services, but no serious action had been brought against her.
 Nadine was systematically starved by her mother, who admitted to police that she had hated the little girl and specifically singled her out for abuse.
 Lockwood kept Nadine, whom she referred to as "it", in squalid conditions, locked in a room in a covered crib.
 When Nadine was found dead on August 31, 1996, less than a month before her fifth birthday, she was emaciated and weighed only 15 and a half pounds.
 Lockwood eventually pleaded guilty to second-degree murder and was sentenced to 15 years to life in prison.

 Nadine's father, Leroy Dickerson, lived separately and was frequently an absentee father.
 Two of Dickerson's other children with Lockwood, both in their early teens, testified against him in court stating that he had been equally complicit in the abuse of Nadine.
 They also stated that they were encouraged to not tell anyone about the abuse, and were instructed to say Nadine was visiting a relative in the South.
 Dickerson was convicted of second-degree murder and sentenced to 25 years to life for "depraved indifference" towards Nadine's life.